 The preparation of legal forms is typically the task of an attorney.
 Examples of legal forms are available on-line (PDF 7.55 KB), but please keep in mind that the forms and their purposes can vary widely from one jurisdiction to another.
 We cannot advise you on the specific language needed in your Power of Attorney; please consult a lawyer or other advisor for assistance before coming to see us to notarize the document.

 Unfortunately we cannot perform a Medallion Signature Guarantee, which is a special type of signature acknowledgement sometimes required for the exchange of securities.
 The Consulate does not have a list of Medallion Program member institutions.
 Please contact your financial institution for guidance on this matter.

 A Medallion Signature Guarantee can only be obtained from a participant in one of the Securities and Exchange Commission (SEC) approved programs, such as a commercial bank, brokerage firm, credit union or savings and loans institutions that are members of the Medallion Stamp Program.
 For more information on the Securities and Exchange Commission’s Medallion Program, please visit “Signature Guarantees: Preventing the Unauthorized Transfer of Securities” web page.

-Please note that the Consulate cannot assume responsibility for the professional ability or integrity of the firms or persons whose names appear on the lists.
+Please note that the Consulate cannot assume responsibility for the professional ability or integrity of the law firms or persons whose names appear on the above Legal Assistance (Notary Matters) list.
 They are arranged alphabetically; the order in which they appear has no other significance.

 Please note that the Consulate cannot authenticate or provide copies of documents such as birth, marriage, divorce or death certificates, U.S. driver’s licenses, academic transcripts, diplomas or the like.